10 years ago, I decided I was going to learn how to play the drums.

 All you need to get started to learn drums online is a good-quality practice pad and some drum sticks.

-The practice pad is a quiet way to learn to play drums and develop excellent technique and control before applying it to a full drum kit.
+The practice pad is a quieter way to learn to play drums and develop excellent technique and control before applying it to a full drum kit.

 It’s also a cheaper way to see if drumming is right for you and as a result is an ideal way to start your journey as a beginner.